sixfootbeard/pile/README.md

          (interface1-method [this] ...))
 ```

-While this is allowed it is preferred if the types preceed their associated method definitions.
+While this is allowed it is preferred if the types precede their associated method definitions.

 ### anon-cls